percona/pmm-doc/docs/how-to/HA.md

 If none of the above options work for your specific use case, you can consider setting up PMM in HA mode manually by following the steps below.

-To facilitate communication and coordination among the PMM Server instances, two key protocols are used:
+To enable communication and coordination among the PMM Server instances, two key protocols are used:

 - **Gossip protocol**: Enables PMM servers to discover and share information about their states.
 It is used for managing the PMM server list and failure detection, ensuring that all instances are aware of the current state of the cluster.
 - **Raft protocol**: Ensures that PMM servers agree on a leader and that logs are replicated among all machines to maintain data consistency.

+These protocols work in tandem to ensure that the PMM Server instances can effectively store and manage the data collected from your monitored databases and systems.
+The PMM Server instances provide the following critical services:

+- ClickHouse: Stores Query Analytics (QAN) metrics.
+- VictoriaMetrics: Stores Prometheus metrics.
+- PostgreSQL: Stores PMM data like inventory and settings.

 #### Prerequisites